Discover the Fantastic World of El Jardín De Peter

 I recommend saving at least one hour to explore the garden.
 The entry is just outside the village of Puebla de Benifasar.
 There is no ticket office or anything, just cross the gate and start exploring.

-You’ll usually find Peter somewhere around the garden to pay the entry fee, which is 3.5€ per person (as of 2024).
+You’ll usually find Peter somewhere around the garden to pay the entry fee, which is 3.5€ per person (as of 2025).
 No card payment is available, so be sure to carry cash!

-What Else to Do in Puebla de Benifasar
+What else to do in Puebla de Benifasar

 Puebla de Benifasar, or Pobla de Benifassà in Valencian, is a small village of just over 200 inhabitants.
 The village is part of the Parque Natural de la Tenencia de Benifasar, which was only declared as a protected area in 2006.